cloudfoundry/docs-cfcr/docs/installing/cf-routing.md

 1. Open the `director.yml` file.

 1. Uncomment the `CF routing mode settings` section and comment out the `IaaS routing mode settings`.
-1. Set the `kubernetes_master_host` to the TCP router hostname for Cloud Foundry, such as `tcp.apps.cf-example.com`.
+1. Set the `kubernetes_master_host` to the TCP router hostname or IP address for Cloud Foundry.
+This is typically `tcp.YOUR-APPS-DOMAIN`, such as `tcp.apps.cf-example.com`.

+	!!! tip
+		If you are using a domain, ensure that the DNS resolves correctly.
+For more information, see the [Pre-Deployment Steps](https://docs.cloudfoundry.org/adminguide/enabling-tcp-routing.html#-pre-deployment-steps) section of the <em>Enabling TCP Routing</em> topic in the Cloud Foundry documentation.

 1. Leave the `kubernetes_master_port` commmented out.
 This property is ignored when deploying Kubo with Cloud Foundry routing.
 1. Set the `routing-cf-api-url` to the Cloud Foundry API URL, such as `https://api.sys.cf-example.com`.
 1. Set the `routing-cf-client-id` to `routing_api_client`.